More of us are feeling overwhelmed by constant negative news

 Feeling overwhelmed isn’t just about our emotions - it’s something our body (our physical health) and mind (our mental health) experience too.
 When we sense a threat, our stress response kicks in - that “fight, flight, or freeze” mode that helps us react quickly and stay safe - this can be caused by hearing or seeing something in the news.

 But when that stress response stays switched on for too long, it can start to take a toll on our overall health and wellbeing.
-After being exposed to constant bad news, you might start to notice some changes in yourself, like…
+After being exposed to constant negative news, you might start to notice some changes in yourself, like…

 • Feeling worried about going out, leaving your home